 Two options are being considered for the 8-GHz-wide IF in the SIS receivers for the MMA.
-The conventional approach uses an IF isolator between the mixer and IF amplifier, while a new scheme, developed at OVRO, uses an IF amplifier stage inside the SIS mixer block and no isolator.
+The conventional approach uses an IF isolator between the mixer and IF amplifier, while a new scheme, developed at OVRO with assistance from the NRAO, uses an IF amplifier stage inside the SIS mixer block without an isolator.
 The latter scheme allows an IF covering more than an octave, tentatively 4-12 GHz.
 The need for an isolator in the conventional scheme forces the IF center frequency to at least 12 GHz (IF = 8-16 GHz) to achieve an 8 GHz bandwidth, probably with a significant noise penalty.
 The penalty is not simply a result of the increase in amplifier noise temperature at the higher frequency, but includes the noise from the cold termination of the isolator which is reflected from the mixer output.

-The use of a high IF, as required by both the above schemes, imposes a constraint on the output capacitance of the SIS mixer.
-In most SIS mixers, the RF tuning circuit adds substantial IF capacitance in parallel with the SIS junction.
-We have developed an SIS mixer with low IF capacitance, and this design was used as a building block in the sideband separating and balanced mixers described above.
+The use of a high IF, as required by both the above schemes, imposes constraints on the output capacitance and inductance of the SIS mixer.
+In most SIS mixers, the RF tuning circuit and RF choke add substantial IF series inductance and capacitance in parallel with the SIS junction.
+We have developed an SIS mixer with low IF inductance and capacitance, and this design was used as a building block in the sideband separating and balanced mixers described above.

-In collaboration with S. Weinreb at the University of Massachusetts, we have begun the design of an integrated IF amplifier which will permit the MMA goal of 8 GHz instantaneous bandwidth per sideband to be realized.
+In collaboration with S. Weinreb at JPL, we have chosen an integrated IF amplifier design which, operating with our low-parasitic SIS mixer, should permit the MMA goal of 8 GHz instantaneous bandwidth per sideband to be realized.
 The MMIC amplifier chip employs a grounded gate first stage and is expected to give good performance over the 4-12 GHz target band.
+Tests are expected to being in late summer 1999.